ThingPulse/esp8266-oled-ssd1306/README.md

 ## Ui Library (OLEDDisplayUi)

 The Ui Library is used to provide a basic set of Ui elements called, `Frames` and `Overlays`.
 A `Frame` is used to provide information the default behaviour is to display a `Frame` for a defined time and than move to the next.
 The library also provides an `Indicator` that will be updated accordingly.
-An `Overlay` on the other hand is a pieces of information (e.g. a clock) that is displayed always at the same position.
+An `Overlay` on the other hand is a piece of information (e.g. a clock) that is displayed always at the same position.

 ```C++